JoshGannon/joshgannon.github.io/resume.md

 ##### Logically (formerly Cerdant): Remote — August2021-Present
 Network Security Engineer II:
 Architecting and configuring new deployments, as well as securing and optimizing current deployments.
-Subject Matter Expert for the team and providing best-practice standards via cli.
-Fostering collaboration with the team.

 Network Security Engineer I:
 Working inbound customer support phone calls and cases, to investigate and resolve cybersecurity breaches, traffic issues or to build new functionality.